 Inbound marketing is based on the concept that a potential customer will find you and not the other way around.
 Therefore, it's not enough to just have a well-designed website.
 You need to put strategies in place to ensure that prospects will find your site, such as blogging, pillar pages, social media, SEO, paid campaigns, and more.
 These strategies work together to drive more traffic to your site.
 An engaging blog alone can increase your site traffic by 55%.
 Put all the strategies together and your overall traffic will increase significantly.
 When they do find you, it's important to have a clear, efficient and UI friendly website as your inbound marketing “home base.”

 Offers and Calls to Action (CTAs)

-Offers and CTAs are not the same thing, but they’re both needed to achieve your goals offers are pieces of collateral that you can give to potential leads and customer as they travel down the sales funnel.
-They may include anything from “awareness stage” offers where they learn more about who you are and what you do (or your company does) all the way down to what Hubspot calls “decision stage” offers that explain why they should choose your service over others.
-CTAs are what direct site visitors to move towards specific pieces of collateral so that they become leads and hopefully customers.
+Offers and CTAs both enable you to achieve these goals.
+Offers are pieces of collateral that you give to potential leads and customers.
+They can include anything from “awareness stage” offers informing prospects about who you are and what you do (or your company does) all the way down to “decision stage” offers, explaining why they should choose your service over others.
+Coupled with lead scoring, CTAs direct site visitors to move towards specific pieces of collateral so that they become leads, SQLS, and, eventually, customers.